So you've made a bold sports bet. And it's looking pretty good. You might win a whole bunch of money …

 At this point, you’ve got options.
 You can either let your bet ride (i.e. do nothing), or hedge.

-The hedge allows you to guarantee that you'll return a profit no matter the outcome, but will cut into your maximum potential profit should Kansas go on to win.
+The hedge allows you to guarantee that you’ll return at least break even no matter the outcome, but it will cut into your maximum potential profit should Kansas go on to win.
+In the investment world, hedging can help manage risk and explore its implications for various investment philosophies.

 If you don’t hedge …